cncf/presentations/README.md

 Thanks for your patience!

+### Submission Process
+This is inprogress and subject to change, please feel free to PR ideas and changes you'd like to see:

+> What kind of talks are accepted v.
+Won’t be accepted?

+For now we are concentrating on talks given at CNCF Events since those have already been accepted by the community.
+We don't want to do editorializing in this repo, if it's already been given at a CNCF event submit it.

+> Do the talks have to be focused on cloud native projects only or can they submit talks about other open source talks?

+We are hoping to use this as a prototype so we can copy the pattern to include a wider range of topics, but for now we're trying to capture the low hanging CNCF fruit.
+In the meantime, if it's a good talk, submit it!

+> Is there a limit on how many talks someone can submit?

+The intent is to gather as many CNCF talks as possible, so the limit is based on how many talks the presenter can actually deliver. :D

+> Can I submit on someone else's behalf?

+Most of this information is public and published on a schedule.
+If you want to help your friends and colleagues submit their own talks around specific topics to help us grow that tag's content, then we encourage you to do so!
+Please check with the presenter before submitting a PR as a common courtesy.

 ## CNCF Overview presentation
 The CNCF overview [presentation](https://docs.google.com/presentation/d/1UGewu4MMYZobunfKr5sOGXsspcLOH_5XeCLyOHKh9LU/) by Dan Kohn is available via Google Docs.
 It includes the slides for a talk, A Brief History of the Cloud, in the appendix.
 A Chinese version, updated every month, is available for [download](https://github.com/cncf/presentations/raw/main/chinese/CNCF_Overview_CN.pptx) (PowerPoint).